 Not to get too hippy dippy on you, but Kuki Gallman’s life captured in her phenomenal book ‘I dreamed of Africa’ felt like it spoke to my soul and subsequently inspired my honeymoon – 4-months spent travelling across the African continent.
 Unfortunately, I think the movie version fell flat, but family travel movies are a fun (and sometimes essential if you’re hungover and in need of some kind of low maintenance kiddy entertainment) way to introduce your kiddos to different countries, cultures, exotic animals and give them itchy feet.
 Don’t worry, I’m not suggesting some kind of fungal infection, just some good ol’ family home entertainment to get them excited about exploring the world.
-So plonk yourself in front of a screen – something like this Oled TV Panasonic – grab the popcorn, snuggle down and prepare for a virtual adventure with these wanderlust-inspiring family travel movies:
+So plonk yourself in front of a screen – something like this Oled TV Panasonic – grab the popcorn, snuggle down and prepare for a virtual adventure with these wanderlust-inspiring travel movies for kids:

 NB disclaimer: this is a sponsored post with Panasonic.
 This post also contains affiliate links which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!